Skip to main content

 Be Careful with the Administrator Role!

-SmartSuite Administrators have a LOT of power, with the ability to modify any customer-facing configuration setting, all Solutions - and all of your data.
-Make sure that users with Administrator-level profiles are well educated about SmartSuite and the system's configuration and take care when making updates.
+Administrators have significant power to modify customer-facing settings, all Solutions, and all data.
+Ensure that users assigned Administrator-level profiles are well-educated about SmartSuite’s configuration and take care when making updates.

-For larger organizations it is a best practice to have Administrators use a second account with a lower level of permissions to make updates that do not require Administrator-level access.
+Best Practice: For larger organizations, Administrators should use a secondary account with lower permissions for tasks that do not require full administrative access.

 Did this answer your question?